 Why Personality Tests and Analytics Aren’t Everything

 Data is everywhere.
 Used for a variety of purposes, data helps individuals make more informed decisions.
 This need to arrive at more educated conclusions is driving many companies to increasingly rely on data in the hiring process.
-Measures such as personality tests, gamification, artificial intelligence, team interviews and mobile technologies are helping businesses find the right people to fill key positions.
+Measures such as personality tests, gamification, artificial intelligence, team interviews, and mobile technologies are helping businesses find the right people to fill key positions.

-Despite the ability of analytics to help businesses reach more informed decisions, there’s often a tendency to place too much emphasis on them, using them to make decisions rather than serving as a guide.
+Despite the ability of analytics to help businesses reach more informed decisions, there’s often a tendency to place too much emphasis on them–using them to make decisions rather than serving as a guide.
 As a result, it’s important that employers remember to use data as a supplement, not as a replacement to the more traditional processes of recruitment.

 Here are a few reasons why the over-reliance on analytics can lead to negative results:

-Can’t account for ‘intangible’ measures
+You can’t account for ‘intangible’ measures